Number : Season 21, episode 7 of 7.

 Plot : The newly regenerated Doctor is acting erractically and nearly kills Peri in an unprovoked attack.
 He decides to head to the solitude of Titan 3 – a deserted asteroid, to stay out of trouble but finds himself drawn into a feud between a slug and bird-like people.

 Whats good : Colin Baker’s unique take on the role, starts here.

 Whats bad : Baker’s murderous rage post regenerative stress turn.
+The bickering between the Doctor and Peri.
 His choice of outfit.
 The Jacondans.
 Uninspired story.

 Review With Spoilers : Colin Baker was a controversial and unique choice to play the Doctor.
 He’s memorable – there is no question of that.
 Its a shame they couldn’t write a better opening gambit for him, than this cast-off Peter Davison paint-by-numbers adventure.